Essay on Bal Gangadhar Tilak 500 Words for Student and Children

 Bal Gangadhar Tilak – The Father of the Indian Unrest

-Bal Gangadhar Tilak Essay – Bal Gangadhar Tilak was the real father of Indian nationalism and political unrest, a fact which cannot be denied in view of his undying patriotic fervor, which took him to address the Indian masses straight away with his pen as much as with his voice.
+Essay on Bal Gangadhar Tilak – Bal Gangadhar Tilak was the real father of Indian nationalism and political unrest, a fact which cannot be denied in view of his undying patriotic fervor, which took him to address the Indian masses straight away with his pen as much as with his voice.
 His undying words, “Swaraj is my birthright and I shall have it,” will keep ringing in the heart of every Indian forever.

 Bal Gangadhar Tilak was born on July 23, 1856, at Ratnagiri.
 He belonged to the ruling sect of the Maratha Kingdom on the Chitpavan Brahmins.
 The members of the Brahmin sect to which he belonged were strictly orthodox of living style.
 This had its positive effects on Bal Gangadhar Tilak and made him by nature a strict disciplinarian who would not tolerate any deviation from the right and righteous path.